- A lookback at rewilding in 2021

 - Rewilding with Mossy Earth

-Join conservationists and nature-lovers in celebrating the first World Rewilding Day and the marvels rewilding has produced from lands once deemed devoid of life and prosperity.
+Join conservationists and nature-lovers in celebrating the second World Rewilding Day and the marvels rewilding has produced from lands once deemed devoid of life and prosperity.
 Let this day also offer a stark reminder that we are not out of the woods yet, far from it.
 The occasion should also be seized to inform others of the challenges that lie ahead and inspire action.
 Marked on the Northern Hemisphere’s spring equinox, World Rewilding Day sends a beam of hope and reason to be optimistic.

 Why is World Rewilding Day important?